Getting Filled Up and Told Off at Mickey’s Diner

 It’s tough to miss Mickey’s.
 It’s, you know, that huge car-looking thing that should be on a street but isn’t.
 It’s parked on W. 7th St., downtown, where no buildings will be threatening it thanks to its recognition on the National Registry of Historic Places in 1983.
 Blow into THAT, urban development!

-I finally stepped into Mickey’s two weeks ago with Smooth and her family.
+I finally stepped into Mickey’s two weeks ago with my wife and her family.
 The first thing I need to tell you is, at peak hours, you’re probably waiting for a seat … and you’re probably going to be very, very close to somebody.
 We found seats on the row of stools directly facing the kitchen, and I’m pretty sure drops of sweat managed to ride from one end of us to the other.
 Remember: This was built for people 1940s-sized.

 The car is straight out of a Rob Zombie flick.
 Nothing is spotless in this place.
 The interior, once red and white, has aged into a strawberry fade and dirty vanilla.
 On metal fixtures are stains that have outlived generations of cleaning innovation.
 It doesn’t look like the cooking surface has ever really been cleaned, but screw it – if a germ from the 60s wants to hang out in my system for a few, I’m cool with it.